aquasecurity/trivy-operator/docs/settings.md

 # Settings

-The Starboard CLI and Trivy Operator read configuration settings from ConfigMaps, as well as Secrets that holds confidential settings (such as a GitHub token).
+Trivy Operator read configuration settings from ConfigMaps, as well as Secrets that holds confidential settings (such as a GitHub token).
 Trivy-Operator plugins read configuration and secret data from ConfigMaps and Secrets named after the plugin.
 For example, Trivy configuration is stored in the ConfigMap and Secret named `trivy-operator-trivy-config`.

-The `starboard install` command ensures the `starboard` ConfigMap and the `starboard` Secret in the `starboard` namespace with default settings.
-Similarly, the operator ensures the `starboard` ConfigMap and the `starboard` Secret in the `OPERATOR_NAMESPACE`.

 You can change the default settings with `kubectl patch` or `kubectl edit` commands.
 For example, by default Trivy displays vulnerabilities with all severity levels (`UNKNOWN`, `LOW`, `MEDIUM`, `HIGH`, `CRITICAL`).
-However, you can display only `HIGH` and `CRITICAL` vulnerabilities by patching the `trivy.severity` value in the `starboard-trivy-config`
+However, you can display only `HIGH` and `CRITICAL` vulnerabilities by patching the `trivy.severity` value in the `trivy-operator-trivy-config`
 ConfigMap:

 ```